Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 You will be enrolled in the UW System required health insurance through Cultural Insurance Services International (CISI) and the cost of the insurance coverage is included in program fees.

 The program is directed by Dr. Travis Pickering, Associate Professor of Anthropology at UW-Madison.
-Prof Pickering is Director of the Swartkrans Paleoanthropological Research Project (South Africa).
+Prof Pickering is the Director of the Swartkrans Paleoanthropological Research Project (South Africa).

 Use the links below to find out more information on academics, daily life and student impressions for this program.Swartkrans Handbook 2013